SekiroSake/Term2/P4/README.md

 - I as integral, which is the accumulates the cte impact over the past time.
 After a few cycles, the gained value from I-value will correct the bias the car is showing.
 - D as derivative, which is used to calibrate the oscillation as P-value changes.

+## Twiddle
+The controller was tuned by twiddle as explained by Dr.Thrun in the learning material using python.
+Twiddle is an algorithm that returns the ideal p-value which can minimize the average CTE.
+The twiddle algorithm is started from the original parameter array with its corresponding potential change value.
+Based on the first error as the best error, the twiddle continues to make the error smaller by looping through the parameter array with different p-value change(both positive and negative).
+I reimplemented this method in c++ and it works as expected.

 ## Dependencies